4 things to know before buying a rotary saw

 Power saws have been an important part of the firefighter's tool cadre for many years.
-Today, most departments carry a variety of power saws including, but not limited to circular or rotary saws, chainsaws, and reciprocating saws.
+Today, most departments carry a variety of power saws, including (but not limited to) circular or rotary saws, chainsaws and reciprocating saws.

 Rotary saws are the saw of choice when the task demands high cutting-blade speeds in order to get through materials like concrete, cinder block, asphalt, stone masonry, cast iron, aluminum … you get the picture — hard stuff.

-While there are many departments use rotary saws for cutting wood, such as during vertical vent operations on a wood-framed dwelling, several saw manufacturers recommend that operators not use them for cutting wood and wood products.
+While there are many departments that use rotary saws for cutting wood, such as during vertical ventilation operations on a wood-framed dwelling, several saw manufacturers recommend that operators not use them for cutting wood and wood products.
 Chainsaws with the manufacturer's recommended chain provide a better tactical option for wood cutting operations, are less expensive to purchase and maintain, and take up less storage space on fire apparatus.

 - Where will it be stored on the fire apparatus?